shadiaduery/US_cities_transportation_C02emissions/README.md

 Energy "Capacity Factors" = It basically measures how often a plant is running at maximum power.
 A plant with a capacity factor of 100% means it's producing power all of the time.
 Nuclear has the highest capacity factor of any other energy source—producing reliable, carbon-free power more than 92% of the time in 2016.

-Goals:
- -
- - % of total need can be provided by solar at the currently capacity Main (from Eric): How much of a state's energy requirements can be met by solar?
-    - State's current energy consumption
-    - Current solar consumption per state
-    - Current solar infrastructure of the states
-    - In a point in time, solar currently is providing _% of the current energy needs of these states

-    - Monthy consumption per state by sector

-Table 1 - average price by sector (remember to remove the summary rows for the regions) Table 2 - Annual monthly billing by state
-Table 3 - Nataliias data set
-Table 4 - State name and state ID

-Assignments for before Monday:
-- Update Readme (Anna)
-- Insert the Table 5.6.A.
-Average Price of Electricity to Ultimate Customers by End-Use Sector in jupyter notebook and clean out regional summary (Shadia)
-- Upload that 20 year record csv to our repo (Nataliia)
-- Create example schema map for Monday (Priya)

-- For Monday:
-- Finalize database mapping (Monday together)
--